 It’s a way to connect, but it can also be incredibly frustrating for those on the receiving end.

-How to prey on the master spoiler?
-Recognize their patterns and stay one step ahead.
-If you know someone who loves to spoil, try to steer clear of their posts or conversations until you’ve experienced the content yourself.
+How do you deal with the master spoiler?
+Start by recognizing their patterns, where they show up, what they target, how they operate.
+Stay one step ahead.
+If you know someone who loves to spoil, the simplest move is to steer clear of their posts or conversations until you’ve actually experienced the content yourself.
+It’s not foolproof, but it works.

 Let’s face it, spoilers can ruin a good experience.
 But with the right tools, you can stay in the dark until you’re ready.